muktita/muktitakim.github.io/content/_index.md

           date_end: '2022-12-31'
           description: Developed an Ethereum Web Application on the Ethereum blockchain, enabling the creation of a data-rich graph by utilizing FastAPI and custom SQL queries on the Snowflake Cloud Database.

-        - title: Director of Information Technology
-          company: Sonarverse
-          company_url: ''
-          company_logo: ''
-          location: California
-          date_start: '2023-02-01'
-          date_end: '2023-12-31'
-          description: Developed an Ethereum Web Application on the Ethereum blockchain, enabling the creation of a data-rich graph by utilizing FastAPI and custom SQL queries on the Snowflake Cloud Database.
     design:
       columns: '2'
   # - block: accomplishments